pyvinyas/signoz.io/docs/logs-management/send-logs-to-signoz/collect-tomcat-access-and-garbage-collector-logs.md

 This documentation provides detailed instructions about configuring the OpenTelemetry Collector to read Tomcat Server Access and Garbage Collector logs and push them to SigNoz, enabling you to analyze them effectively.

+## Sample Log
+Here is how the Tomcat Access logs and Garbage Collector logs look like:

 ### Sample Access Log
 ```
 0:0:0:0:0:0:0:1 - - [18/Apr/2024:13:45:29 +0530] "GET /demo1/add?num1=1&num2=2 HTTP/1.1" 200 11